PaulGoes/MIDIsonar/README.md

 ### Adapt the Software

-The MIDIsonar uses a default setup for the controllers that is loaded when the MIDIsonar is turned on.
-You can change the default setup if you want.
+The MIDIsonar uses a default setup for the controllers.
+This default setup is loaded when the MIDIsonar is turned on.
+You can change this defaults if you want the MIDIsonar to start up with a different setup.

 The default setup for the two controllers is defined at [line 137](https://github.com/PaulGoes/MIDIsonar/blob/b069583abb0d174fe831ef4dbfc4291921db8744/MIDIsonar.ino#L137) of the code.